MEAM520/meam520_labs_core/README.md

 - Select signup
 - follow the prompts to make an account using your Penn email.
 - login into your account.
-- Go to the top right corner of your account and select the circle icon, navigate to settings, on the left column you will see a list of opitions, select SSH and GPG keys.
+- Go to the top right corner of your account and select the circle icon, navigate to settings, on the left column you will see a list of options, select SSH and GPG keys.
 - Next open a terminal in the Virtual Machine (Ctrl-Alt-t), and type the following command:
 ```
 $ ssh-keygen -t ed25519 -C "your_email@seas.upenn.edu"